Central Jersey: Korean population

+Jewish community

+Central Jersey is also home to the fastest-growing Jewish community in the U.S., especially Orthodox.
+Beth Medrash Govoha (בית מדרש גבוה), in Lakewood Township, Ocean County, is the world's largest yeshiva outside the State of Israel.
+The world's largest Jewish gathering outside of Israel occurred in Edison, Middlesex County on December 1, 2024.

 Economy

 All of the region's counties are ranked among the highest income counties in the United States, as measured by median household income.
-It has been called the state's "wealth belt".
+Central New Jersey has been called the state's "wealth belt".

 Manufacturing

 For decades, Central Jersey was a hub for manufacturing in the eastern United States.
 Many industrial companies had major production facilities in and around the area, including Edison Assembly, Ford Motor Company's production plant for Rangers, Mustangs, Pintos, Mercurys, and Lincolns.
 Other notable companies include General Motors in Linden, Frigidaire's air-conditioner plant in Edison, Hess Corporation in Woodbridge, Siemens in Edison, and ExxonMobil Chemical.

 Starting in the 2000s, manufacturing began to leave Central Jersey, and many facilities had closed and moved overseas.

 Telecommunications and high technology

 The Bell Labs Holmdel Complex has been the site of many innovations in telecommunications and is experiencing a renaissance as a business incubator for high-tech startup companies.
 Today Verizon Wireless, AT&T Communications, Vonage, Avaya, and Bell Labs are located in the region.